Grogs/scala-course-semester4/README.md

 Steps:

-1. In `HotelsController`, add the hotel prices in the response.
+1. In `HotelsController`, add the hotel prices into the search page and pass it down to the hotelsTable template.

     Hints:
       - Use the method provided on `HotelPriceService`.
       - Check the new parameter expected from `hotelsTable.scala.html`.

-2. Include the prices on each row of the hotelsTable, so that, you can see the price of each hotel.
+2. Update the hotelsTable template so each hotel row has a price.

    Hints:
      - Fix the `HotelsControllerSpec` test.

-3. When we change our search, we want to still display the prices.
+3. So far, only the initial page load will include prices.
+Now update the interactive search to fetch the new prices.

    Hints:
      - Update the method `initialiseInteractiveSearch` on `App` when the table is re-populated.
+     - You can use the autowire Client again, but now you'll need to call a different service.